 - They better prepare students to succeed in post-Secondary education and to eventually enter the workforce;

 - Students at co-educational schools feel comfortable about who they are and have a healthy and positive attitude and self-image;

-- Research shows students in co-educational schools grow to be confident expressing their views in the presence of members of the opposite sex;
+- Research shows students in co-educational schools cultivate the fortitude to express their views in the presence of members of the opposite sex;

 - Collaboration between the sexes in the classroom helps develop confidence in students and they excel at university and beyond as leaders;